-It’s important that investors are well-informed about the fee structure of Reinvest24, and we believe that this information should be more widely publicised, beyond its brief mention in the company’s terms and conditions.
+Investors must be well-informed about the fee structure of Reinvest24, and we believe this information should be more widely publicized beyond its brief mention in the company’s terms and conditions.

-Other than the above-mentioned clauses, we haven’t found anything that we think it’s wholly necessary investors are aware of.
-As you know, the platform doesn’t take responsibility for any losses resulting from investments, but this is a common thread with all P2P investments.
+Besides the abovementioned clauses, we haven’t found anything we think investors must be aware of.
+The platform doesn’t take responsibility for any losses resulting from investments, but this is a common thread with all P2P investments.

 You should know that the Estonian crowdfunding space isn’t regulated yet.
 But, thanks to the recent scams with platforms like Kuetzal and Envestio, the Estonian Financial Inspection is finally moving towards regulations.
-We’re expecting official national and EU regulations to be implemented across Estonian crowdlending platforms by 2021.
+We expect official national and EU regulations to be implemented across Estonian crowdlending platforms by the end of 2023.

 Do Investors Get Access to Individual Investment Agreements?

 Investors can access individual loan agreements by navigating to the Transaction page and downloading the "principal loan terms" which can be found next to the transaction that represents your investment into a dedicated loan.

 Potential Red Flags

 - Some of the selected properties don't come with an appraisal report, so investors cannot evaluate whether Reinvest24 is raising the needed amount.